 If you are not on the Electoral Register then you will not be able to vote in any election.
-Check if you are registered to vote by calling the Electoral Registration Officer on 01835 825100.
+Check if you are registered to vote by phoning the Electoral Registration Officer on 01835 825100.

-A person can register to vote in Scotland if they are:
+Who can register to vote in Scotland

 How to register

 The electoral registration system in the UK is called Individual Electoral Registration (IER).
 Find out more information on IER and what this means for you.